scientific-python/scientific-python.org/content/en/about/governance.md

 A new Community Manager can be nominated by any existing Community Manager.
-Discussion about new Community Manager nominations is one of the few activities that takes place on the project\'s private management list.
+Discussion about new Community Manager nominations is one of the few activities that takes place on the project's private management forum.
 The decision to invite a new Community Manager must be made by "lazy consensus", meaning unanimous agreement by all responding existing Community Manager.
 Invitation must take place at least one week after initial nomination,